 Access update (2021)

-Our collections are now available for in-person research (by appointment), in the Public Reference Room of the Provincial Archives of Saskatchewan.
-You can also contact us for assistance, preferably by e-mail.
+As of June, in-person access to archival records has resumed!
+In keeping with current health measures, researchers can visit our collections (by appointment only), via the Public Reference Room of the Provincial Archives of Saskatchewan.
+You can also still contact the Living Skies Region Archivist for assistance, preferably by e-mail.
 Office hours are limited, so we may not be able to return phone calls for a while.

 About the Archives

 Saskatchewan Conference established its archives program in October 1925, soon after the creation of the United Church of Canada and its initial regional Conferences.
-In the decades that followed, the archives grew and incorporated records from prior Presbyterian, Methodist, and local union churches, as well as those of newly united congregations.
-As of 2019, Saskatchewan Conference became the Living Skies Regional Council.
+Through the decades that followed, the archives grew and incorporated records from prior Presbyterian, Methodist, and local union churches, as well as those of newly united congregations.
+In 2019, Saskatchewan Conference became the Living Skies Regional Council.

 Our archival responsibilities include collecting, preserving and making available for research records within the boundaries governed by the United Church Living Skies Regional Council and the former Saskatchewan Conference.